 Water and Wastewater Sector Threat Analysis Report

-This report, issued twice each year, is informed by a survey of WaterISAC members and an analysis of open source information about security incidents involving water and wastewater during the prior six months.
-It is distributed to WaterISAC members and trusted partners.
+This report, issued annually, addresses the threat environment, whether from physical, cyber or other threats.
+It is informed by a survey of WaterISAC members and an analysis of open source information about security incidents.

 WaterISAC’s 15 Cybersecurity Fundamentals for Water and Wastewater Utilities is an overview of key cybersecurity best practices, backed up with reference links to more detailed resources.
 The guide identifies crucial recommendations for protecting IT and OT systems.

 Through WaterISAC's Resource Center, members can seamlessly access three biological and chemical contaminant databases containing information on more than 700 substances.
 Sources include the UK Water Industry Research and the U.S. Environmental Protection Agency Water Security Division.
 Because they address the occurrence, behavior in water, health and environmental effects, and treatment techniques for the contaminants, these databases can be helpful in responding to water contamination threats, incidents and chemicals spills.